obatirou/crypto-playground/README.md

 # Crypto playground

 Experimenting with cryptography.
-Implementing primitives and other things in Solidity and Noir.
+Implementing primitives and other things in Solidity with diff testing.